jalvarez212/Ethereum-Notary-Protocols/README.md

 **Please note this application only works on the ETHGoerli Testnet at the moment**

-We welcome contributions from the community to make DApp Builder even better.
+We welcome contributions from the community to make Ethereum Franchising Protocol even better.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and clone it locally.
 2. Create a new branch for your feature or bug fix.